likhithamaadhu/likhithamaadhu_LGMVIP_WEBDEV/task 2/README.md

 # Task-2
-1.Create a User card grid layout having a navbar showing any brand name 2.Add a button in the navbar saying 'Get Users', which makes an API call to get the user data
+* Create a User card grid layout having a navbar showing any brand name
+* Add a button in the navbar saying 'Get Users', which makes an API call to get the user data

 # Getting Started with Create React App